Revised August 18, 2016; revised April 25, 2019; April 22, 2022

 - Thus most people have the following misconceptions: (1) that Buddha Dhamma will help alleviate suffering from physical ailments, (2) that it provides only temporary relief (also called nirāmisa sukha) from mental stress (as in breath meditation).

-- That incessant distress or agitation that we all feel (but mostly are unaware of)arises due to greed, hate, and ignorance.
+- That incessant distress or agitation that we all feel (but most are unaware of)arises due to greed, hate, and ignorance.

-- Immoral deeds that we commit due to these greedy, hateful, or ignorant mindset will lead to much higher forms of suffering in future rebirths (especially in animal and other lower realms).
+- Immoral deeds that we commit due to these greedy, hateful, or ignorant mindsets will lead to much higher forms of suffering in future rebirths (especially in animals and other lower realms).

-6. Some do not believe in the rebirth process, so they cannot really “get traction” with the second type suffering associated with the rebirth process.
+7. Some do not believe in the rebirth process, so they cannot really “get traction” with the second type of suffering associated with the rebirth process.

 - Many have experienced the nirāmisa sukha while participating in meditation retreats or regular meditation programs at home.
 Still, they do not realize that such nirāmisa sukha can be made permanent, by learning pure Dhamma and by comprehending the anicca nature of this world; see, “Starting on the Path without Belief in Rebirth” and “Is It Necessary for a Buddhist to Eliminate Sensual Desires?“.